oroszgy/awesome-hungarian-nlp/README.md

 ### Morphology

 - [emMorph (Humor)](https://github.com/dlt-rilmta/emMorph) 💯 Hungarian morphological analyzer based on Humor
+- [emMorphPy](https://github.com/ppke-nlpg/emmorphpy) 👌💯A wrapper, a lemmatizer and REST API implemented in Python for emMorph (Humor) Hungarian morphological analyzer
 - [hunmorph](http://mokk.bme.hu/resources/hunmorph/) 🚀💯 is an open source tool and programming library for spell-checking, stemming and morphological analysing of agglutinative, german and other languages.
 - [hunmorph-foma](https://github.com/r0ller/hunmorph-foma) 🚀💯 Hungarian morpholical analyzer and generator based on hunmorph.
 - [hunspell](http://hunspell.github.io/) 👌🚀💯 is an open-source spell-checker, stemmer and morphological analyzer